By Kirsti Scott

 “I have been fossil collecting for more than 40 years, since the age of 7,” says Brandon.
 “I have always collected at Lyme Regis—mainly for ammonites—and I also snorkel for ammonites, Ichthyosaur back bones, and belemnite fossils.”

-Some of Brandon’s favorite finds (below) are male Promicroceras sp. ammonites preserved in “fools gold,” an ichthyosaur jaw with teeth, a rock filled with ammonite fossils, and two record-breaking giant ammonite fossils.
+Some of Brandon’s favorite finds (above) are male Promicroceras sp. ammonites preserved in “fools gold,” an ichthyosaur jaw with teeth, a rock filled with ammonite fossils, and two record-breaking giant ammonite fossils.

 “I collect a lot of beach glass as well as there is an old Victorian bottle dump east of Lyme Regis that is washing away into the sea,” Brandon adds.
 A 2008 landslide east of Lyme Regis washed 3/4-million tons of debris on the beach, including the remains of the bottle dump.